Part 2: Avoiding Legal Issues in Crafting Paid Time Off Policies

 “Flexible” Schedules and Comp Time

 Employers sometimes try to come up with creative solution to give employees more time away from the office in a given workweek by implementing flexible schedules and “comp” time policies.
 Often it is set up like this: work extra this week, then have some extra “comp” time off next week.
 For some employees, such as salaried exempt employees not subject to overtime rules, this system might work well.
 For example, a salaried exempt employee could have a long holiday weekend, and then work extra the next week to make up for the time out of the office.
 But for non-exempt employees (those subject to FLSA’s overtime requirements), this system can present issues.
 A system that causes an employee to work more than 40 hours in a given week will result in overtime having to be paid.
-Employees covered under the Colorado Minimum Wage Order Number 33 must be paid time and a half for hours over 40 per week, or 12 hours per day (see this resource for more details).
+Employees covered under the Colorado Minimum Wage Order Number 33 must be paid time and a half for hours over 40 per week, or 12 hours per day.
 Time cannot be “borrowed” from the previous week in order to avoid paying overtime.
 So, for non-exempt employees, the schedule within the work week can be flexible, but that is it.

 Docking Employee Pay for Taking Too Much Time Off